hyeon95y/SparseLinear/README.md

 - [Benchmark Results](#results)

 ### More about SparseLinear <a name="intro"></a>
-The default arguments initialise a sparse linear layer with random connections.
+The default arguments initialize a sparse linear layer with random connections.
 The following customization can be done using appropriate arguments -

 #### User-defined Sparsity

-One can choose to add a self-defined static sparsity.
+One can choose to add self-defined static sparsity.
 The `connectivity` flag accepts a (2, nnz) LongTensor that represents the rows and columns of nonzero elements in the layer.

 #### Small-world Sparsity

 The default static sparsity is random.
 With this flag, one can instead use small-world sparsity.
 See [here](https://en.wikipedia.org/wiki/Small-world_network).
 To specify, set `small_world` to `True`.
+Specifically, we make connections distant dependent to ensure small-world behavior.

 #### Dynamic Growing and Pruning Algorithm